 Shakespeare and Co.

-Upper East Side: 939 Lexington Ave & Upper West Side: 2020 Broadway
+Address: Upper East Side: 939 Lexington Ave & Upper West Side: 2020 Broadway

 Open since 1983, Shakespeare and Co. is a staple of the excellent independent bookstores NYC has to offer.
 With well-designed interiors and inviting cafés, both Shakespeare and Co. stores are ideal places to meet a friend to discuss your favorite novel or to sip a latte and read the latest new release.
 In fact, this is one of my all-time favorite coffee shops in New York City!

 In addition to selling a wide variety of literary genres, both Shakespeare and Co. locations feature a unique publishing program for writers to publish, print and sell their work using Espresso Book Machine Technology, which is able to produce on-site bookstore quality books from 70,000 in-copyright and public domain titles.